CEIH Indigenous Student Awards – Applications are now Open until June 4th, 2026

 How to Apply:

-Step 4: Please note that you will be prompted to attach a screenshot copy of your most recently completed semester of grades (24 credits).
-If applying to the Vancouver Foundation First Nations Scholarship, two letters of reference will be required (one academic and one professional/community).
+Step 3: Please note that you will be prompted to attach a screenshot copy of your 2025 Winter Term 1 and 2 grades (24 credits).

 OPTIONAL: You can update Indigenous Self-Identification or Gender identity in Workday.